astorm/pestle/docs/pestle-library.md

 }
 ```

-A `@callback` argument still require a PHP identifier (`identifier`) above.
+A `@callback` argument still requires a PHP identifier (`identifier`) above.
 However, instead of a description, the second part should be `@callback` -- this lets pestle know it's dealing with a callback argument.
 The third part of a `@callback` argument, `someLocalFunction` above, is a PHP function available in the local scope.

-With the above configuration, if a user fails to pass a value for argument, pestle will call `someLocalFunction` and use its return values to populate the arguments array it passes to `pestle_cli`.
+With the above configuration, if a user fails to pass a value for argument, pestle will call `someLocalFunction` and use its return value to populate the arguments array it passes to `pestle_cli`.

 ## Input and Output Functions

-The default `@argument` and `@option` mechanisms are, by themselves, often enough to give you program enough user interface to get its job done.
-For those commands where you need/want additional input or output, pestle provides a number of importable-able functions.
+The default `@argument` and `@option` mechanisms are, by themselves, often enough to give your program enough user interface to get its job done.
+For those commands where you need/want additional input or output, pestle provides a number of importable functions.

-There are particularly useful when implementing `@callback` arguments, but can be used anywhere you'd like in your program.
+These are particularly useful when implementing `@callback` arguments, but can be used anywhere you'd like in your program.

 ### output